BenniDeJagere/personal-site/content/blog/fabric-intro.md

 > Not so curious about why I think Fabric is the best thing to happen in the Microsoft data ecosystem?
 This is the TL;DR of this post:
 > * All data, however you create it, is stored in a data lake called OneLake
 > * No more copying data, just link the data you already have
-> * Fabric uses the popular open source Delta format
+> * Fabric uses the popular open-source Delta format
 > * Fabric decouples storage and compute
 > * Fabric can scale automatically and can scale to 0
-> * Fabric is a true lakehouse and built for the cloud
+> * Fabric is a true lakehouse and was built for the cloud
 > * The cheapest pricing tier for Fabric is more than 5x times cheaper than Synapse > Dedicated SQL
 > * Fabric does not build upon Synapse Dedicated SQL and this will soon be the "previous generation"
 > * Fabric is expected to go live near the end of 2023 with a public preview available for free